autc04/Retro68/README.md

 If you have a local checkout of Retro68, you can replace `github:autc04/Retro68` by the path to that local checkout, e.g., run `nix develop .#m68k` from inside the Retro68 directory.

+To see how to set up your own nix-based build and development environment for your own application, head over to the github.com/autc04/Retro68NixSample repository.

 You can also use the `nix build` command to build packages.
 As always with `nix`, the result will be somewhere in a subdirectory of `/nix/store`, with a symlink named `result` placed in the directory where you invoked the command.